Heartbeat Monitoring for Cron Jobs Explained

 Why It's Dangerous

-Here's what makes it worse:
+Here's what makes silent failures especially dangerous:

-1. It compounds โ€” the longer a job has been failing, the harder it is to recover.
+- They compound silently โ the longer a job has been failing, the harder recovery becomes.
 Missing backups snowball.
-Unprocessed queues grow.
+Unprocessed message queues grow.
+Data drift widens between systems.

-3. Detection costs time โ€” by the time you notice, you're not fixing a 5-minute issue.
-You're recovering from weeks of accumulated damage.
+- Detection costs exponentially more time โ by the time you notice manually, you're not fixing a 5-minute issue.
+You're reconstructing weeks of lost data and apologising to stakeholders.

 How Heartbeat Monitoring Works